 SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
-The symptoms of overexposure to this material, via route of entry, are as described on the following page.
+The symptoms of overexposure to this material, via route of entry, are as described below.

-INHALATION: This product does not normally present a significant inhalation hazard under anticipated circumstances of use.
+INHALATION: These products do not normally present a significant inhalation hazard under anticipated circumstances of use.
 Inhalation of vapors, mists, or sprays of this material, may mildly irritate the nose, throat, and other tissues of the respiratory system.